Get a low APR on purchases and balance transfers on top of no balance transfer fees.

 - Understand the card’s interest rate.
 Simmons Bank doesn’t offer an intro APR on balance transfers for this card.
 Once you transfer a balance, it will start accruing interest at a 10.25% variable APR.
 If you’re unsure about any balance transfer details, contact Simmons Bank support.

 To apply for the Simmons Visa®, you must be at least 18 years old.

 - Your full name and contact information.

 - Your annual income, source of income and employment information.

 What credit score do I need?

-You’ll have a better chance of being approved for this card if you apply with a good to excellent credit score of 670 or higher.
+You’ll have a better chance of being approved for this card if you apply with an excellent credit score of 740 or higher.

 Here are a few other factors that might affect your odds of approval: